What is infectious mononucleosis (mono)?

 - Taking over-the-counter medicine as directed for discomfort and fever

-- Not playing contact sports or putting too much pressure on the stomach area to avoid hurting the spleen
+- Not playing contact sports or putting too much pressure on the stomach and right side of back area to avoid hurting the spleen

 - Taking corticosteroids only when needed to reduce swelling of the throat and tonsils

 - Ruptured spleen

 - Nervous system problems, such as encephalitis, meningitis, and other health problems

 - Obstruction of the upper airways

 It can't be prevented.
 But it is wise to not kiss or share dishes, food utensils, or personal items with anyone who has the infection and symptoms.

 If your symptoms get worse or you have new symptoms, let your healthcare provider know.

 Key points about infectious mononucleosis (mono)